 ISLA students need to open enroll into North Junior High but they have preference to continue into Juntos.

-International Spanish Language Academy is full one-way immersion program and an International Baccalaureate Primary Years Programme.
-Everyday Math is the series used for Math instruction.
+International Spanish Language Academy is full one-way immersion program and an International Baccalaureate Primary Years Programme. enVision Mathmatics is used for Math instruction.
 FOSS science kits provide a hands-on exploratory science program.
 Harcourt reading are used in all grades in Spanish, as well as English in grades 2-6.
-Teacher-developed units of inquiry are based on MN Science and Social Studies standards, primarily.
+Teacher-developed units of inquiry are primarily based on MN Science and Social Studies standards.

 The IB PYP is an approach to teaching through inquiry-based, integrated units.
 With guidance from the International Baccalaureate Organization, ISLA has developed and implemented these units of inquiry to allow students to study a variety of topics in-depth.
-For a more detailed explanation of IBPYP, go to International Baccalaureate Organization.
+For a more detailed explanation of IB PYP, visit the International Baccalaureate Organization website.

 Immersion is a means of teaching students a second language.
 Students learn content through the second language.
 Immersion schools are responsible for same state standards as other public Minnesota schools.